MounarkPatel/RoomReservation/README.md

 # RoomReservation
 This program implements a reservation system for booking time in a collection of rooms.
-It provides the creation and deletion of reservations (on a single day), and prints information about the overall schedule and the reservations held by a particular person.
+It provides the creation and deletion of reservations (on a single day), and prints information about the overall schedule.
 # Windows Compiler
 This is for [Windows](https://msdn.microsoft.com/en-us/library/bb384838.aspx) users.
 # Compiling and running multiple files with clang (OSX preferred way)